capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 * For a trigger, choose 'Alexa Skills Kit'.
 * For Name and description, specify any input you prefer.
 * Runtime: Python 2.7.
-* Code entry type: Choosw to upload a .zip file.
+* Code entry type: Choose to upload a .zip file.
 * Role: You will need to create this role separately.

 In a new window, navigate to [AWS IAM Roles](https://console.aws.amazon.com/iam/home#/roles):

 * Create a new role.
 * Choose AWS Service Role > AWS Lambda.
-* Enable EC2FullAccess, VPCFullAccess, SNSFullAccess.
+* Enable EC2FullAccess, VPCFullAccess, SNSFullAccess, CloudWatchFullAccess.
 * Choose next, and give the role a name, and create the role.

 When the role is created, within the role: